How to get to Windsor from London

 London Heathrow Airport to Windsor

-If you are travelling straight from Heathrow Airport to Windsor, it couldn’t be simpler.
+If you are traveling straight from Heathrow airport to Windsor, it couldn’t be simpler.
 Make your way to the bus station at Terminal 5 and take the First bus service, numbers 8 or 9.
 Depending on which bus you take, you may need to change at Slough or St Leonards Road opposite Knights Place to complete your journey to Windsor.

 This Heathrow to Windsor service operates every 30 minutes Monday-Saturday and hourly every Sunday.
-From Monday to Friday, the first bus leaves Heathrow at 4.08am and the last bus towards Windsor leaves at 10.40pm.
-The first bus returning from Windsor towards Heathrow is at 4.25am and the last bus leaves Windsor for Heathrow at 5.16pm with the average ticket costing around £6.50.
+From Monday to Friday, the first bus leaves Heathrow at 4.08am and the last bus to Windsor leaves at 10.40pm.
+The first bus returning from Windsor to London, Heathrow, is at 4.25am and the last bus leaves Windsor for Heathrow at 5.16pm with the average ticket costing around £6.50.

 London to Windsor Castle